 To Gently Leave This Life: The Right To Die, and the fourth edition of Innocent Casualties: The FDA’s War Against Humanity, are also available for purchase through this site directly (under Shop), or through your favorite online book retailer, in paperback, PDF, MOBI, and EPUB file formats.
 Please check out the author videos on each book’s corresponding page.
-Below is a video replication of To Gently Leave This Life, and the second video has excerpts from a talk I gave at the World Federation of Right To Die Societies’ Conference in September 2014.
+Below is a video replication of To Gently Leave This Life.
 I hope our books serve as instruments to further enhance your life, your insights, and all of your options regarding health care and end-of-life decisions.
 Sign up for an Account to receive Blog Posts, and please feel free to leave a comment.

 July 14, 2014: Archbishop Desmond Tutu Supports Aid In Dying!
 June 2014: Medical Aid in Dying Legal in Quebec!
 Go to News/Blog for more Information.